aalykiot/dune/docs/the-runtime.md

 Given JavaScript's asynchronous nature, heavily reliant on promises, it's vital to comprehend how this interface is exposed by V8 and how Dune utilizes it.

-There is two kind of objects exposed by V8:
+There are two kinds of objects exposed by V8:

 - **`v8::Promise`**: An instance of the built-in Promise constructor.